Analysis: spiralling costs may spell end of the line for Mars Sample Return

 by | Apr 16, 2024 | ESA, exploration, NASA, Seradata News

-The cost of NASA’s Mars Sample Return project has risen from a projected US$5.3 billion to US$11 billion, prompting many to question if the mission is worth continuing.
-In response, the space agency has turned to its field centres for cost cutting ideas, with any mission delayed until 2035 at the earliest.
+The cost of NASA’s Mars Sample Return project has doubled from a projected US$5.3 billion to US$11 billion, prompting many to question whether it is worth continuing with the mission.
+In response, the US space agency has turned to its field centres for cost cutting ideas, with any mission delayed until 2035 at the earliest.

-If this cannot be done (the life of the Perseverence rover, already on Mars, is an issue), then it seems likely that the mission will be cancelled, and money will be channelled to other NASA programmes, most probably the human lunar and Mars landing and return efforts.
+If this cannot be done (the life of the Perseverance rover, already on Mars, is an issue), then it seems likely that the mission will be cancelled and the money channelled into other NASA programmes, most probably the human lunar and Mars landing and return efforts.

 Artist’s impression showing Mars Ascent Vehicle (MAV) lifting off from lander carrying sample for return to Earth.
 Courtesy: NASA-JPL